wordofwarning/wordofwarning.org/current/2025-turn/programme/index.md

 Supported by Company Chameleon.

-UMAMI&#8209;i!&#8209;MOVEMENT is Maisha Kungu and Lily Antonia — a fledgling Manchester-based contemporary performance company who aim to delight, inspire, entertain, and leave a lasting impact.
-Maisha works with structured improvisation as a means to unlock identity and freedom of expression, generating authentic groove within body and soul.
-Lily's work centres around human relationships, investigating movement as keys to connection and exploring the interplay of nature vs nurture through somatic practice and improvisation.
+UMAMI&#8209;i!&#8209;MOVEMENT is Maisha Kungu and Lily Antonia — a fledgling Manchester-based contemporary performance company who aim to delight, inspire, entertain, and leave a lasting impact.<br>Maisha works with structured improvisation as a means to unlock identity and freedom of expression, generating authentic groove within body and soul.<br>Lily's work centres around human relationships, investigating movement as keys to connection and exploring the interplay of nature vs nurture through somatic practice and improvisation.

 Insta <a href="https://instagram.com/umami_movement" target="_blank">@umami_movement</a> <a href="https://instagram.com/lily.antonia" target="_blank">@lily.antonia</a> <a href="https://instagram.com/maisha.kungu.dance" target="_blank">@maisha.kungu.dance</a>
 <hr>